indimail/indimail-docker/README.md

 You have to decide the image that you want.

 * indimail-mta - for a minimal server that gives you a MTA.
 This server can receive mails from the internet and send mails to users within the same server or to the internet.
 * indimail - For a complete mail server.
-You can create many virtual domains, access the mails using IMAP or POP3 and all everything that the **indimail-mta** image does.
+You can create many virtual domains, access the mails using IMAP or POP3 and do everything that the **indimail-mta** image does.
 * indimail-web - Like the **indimail** image with the addition of a web based email client based on [Roundcube Mail](https://roundcube.net/).

 Name|Docker Repository Location